-Sue lives in Nova Scotia, but originally hails from the UK.
+Sue lives in Nova Scotia and originally hails from the UK.
 She has enjoyed writing for several years and is a member of Playwright's Atlantic Resource Centre (PARC) and an active member of the Eastern Shore Players, who have performed many of her plays.

-Sue's new 10 minute comedy, FOOLPROOF, will be performed as part of this year's King's Shorts Festival of Ten-Minute Plays.
-Performance dates: 15th, 16th & 17th June.
-Venue: The King's Theatre, Annapolis Royal, Nova Scotia.
+Sue's new 10 minute comedy, FOOLPROOF, was part of the 2018 King's Shorts Festival of Ten-Minute Plays.

 'The Lobster Trap':